 - Estimated cash to close or cashback to you.

-Page one of the Loan Estimate provides a wealth of information, and you should review it carefully.
-If you think your rate is locked, then the Loan Estimate will reflect that.
+Page one of the LE provides a wealth of information, and you should review it carefully.
+If you think your rate is locked, then the LE will reflect that.

 And if you are getting a lender credit to cover some or all of the fees, it should be listed at the bottom of page one (towards the right of the page)